-Founding Partner & Head of International Arbitration Zulficar & Partners, Cairo Chair, Private International Law Professor of Dispute Resolution, Cairo University, Egypt Management Team
+Founding Partner & Head of International Arbitration Zulficar & Partners, Cairo Chair, Private International Law Professor of Dispute Resolution, Cairo University, Egypt

+Management Team

-Dr. Abayomi Okubote, FCIArb Executive Director Featured in the Legal 500 Africa Arbitration Powerlist 2021 and other legal directories including Who's Who Legal, Abayomi is an International Arbitration Partner at Pensbury Attorneys & Solicitors - a boutique law firm based in Abuja, Nigeria.
+Dr. Abayomi Okubote, FCIArb Executive Director

+Featured in the Legal 500 Africa Arbitration Powerlist 2021 and other legal directories including Who's Who Legal, Abayomi is an International Arbitration Partner at Pensbury Attorneys & Solicitors - a boutique law firm based in Abuja, Nigeria.
 He has garnered circa 15 years' experience in dispute resolution.
 He was part of the teams that represented multinational and domestic corporations in high profile commercial disputes and has advised government agencies on several cutting-edge projects in Africa.
-Beyond leading big-ticket mandates, the multiple award winner is the prime mover behind several important arbitration initiatives in Africa.
-He is the Founder of the Association of Young Arbitrators (AYA), the Executive Director of the Africa Arbitration.
+Beyond leading big-ticket mandates, the multiple award winner is the founder of several important arbitration initiatives in Africa including the Association of Young Arbitrators (AYA), the Africa Arbitration Academy, the African Journal of International Arbitration and the Africa Arbitration Quarterly Law Reports.

 Abayomi has been appointed by the Nigerian courts and has sat as an arbitrator in several domestic and international arbitrations.
 He has been engaged as counsel in several international arbitrations including under the ICC, LCIA, ACA, ICSID, and UNCITRAL Rules.
 He routinely advises clients on drafting arbitration clauses and structuring investments in view of investment treaty protections.
-Aside practice, Abayomi is a Professor of International Business Law at Loyalist College in Canada, Visiting Professor at the College of Law in Bowen University in Nigeria, Tutor and Faculty Member at the CIArb Diploma in International Arbitration Programme at Oxford University in the United Kingdom.
-He is a Fellow of the Chartered Institute of Arbitrators, Court Member of the Lagos Chamber of Commerce International Arbitration and the Nairobi Centre for International Arbitration.
+Aside practice, Abayomi is a Professor of International Business Law at Loyalist College in Canada, Visiting Professor at the College of Law in Bowen University in Nigeria, Tutor and Faculty Member at the CIArb Diploma in International Arbitration Programme.
+He is a Fellow of the Chartered Institute of Arbitrators, Court Member of the Lagos Chamber of Commerce International Arbitration Centre and is listed on panels at the Cairo Regional Centre for International Arbitration and the Nairobi Centre for International Arbitration.
 The H.R.
 Stuart Ryan Award Fellow has published several thought leadership materials.
 He is Co-chair of the Africa Committee for Greener Arbitration Pledge.

 Abayomi is an alumnus of Queen's University in Canada, the University College London, Harvard Negotiation Institute, ICC Summer School, and the Paris Arbitration Academy.
-He has completed work programs in the London offices of Baker McKenzie LLP and 4-5 Gray's Inn
+He has completed work programs in the London offices of Baker McKenzie LLP and 4-5 Gray's Inn.
+He has won over 50 academic and leadership awards.

-Femi Gbede Director Femi, a Director at the Africa Arbitration Academy, is an Investment Funds Attorney at the New York office of Weil, Gotshal, & Manges LLP.
+Femi, a Director at the Africa Arbitration Academy, is an Investment Funds Attorney at the New York office of Weil, Gotshal, & Manges LLP.
 He advises on the structuring and offering of private investment funds and other alternative investment vehicles.
 His practice focuses on all aspects of fund formation, as well as continuing funds' operations, fund investments, secondaries and other highly complex transactions.

 Femi had his legal teeth cut at Olaniwun Ajayi LP, a foremost law firm in Nigeria, where he garnered significant experience in cutting edge corporate transactions and dispute resolution.
 He previously had a stint at a top multinational bank in New York.
 Femi, who is also a trained journalist, received his education from the New York University School of Law and Cambridge University.